kcwebapply/easy-crawl/README.md

 func main() {
   // initialize `Easycrawler` with crawling depth. crawler := easyCrawl.EasyCrawler{Depth: 3}

-  callBackImpl := CallBackImpl{}
+  // you should implements `CallBackInterface` and set it in SetCallBack method.
-  /* you should implements `CallBackInterface` and set it in SetCallBack method.
+  //`CallBack` method is called when crawler get html contents by request . callBackImpl := CallBackImpl{}
-     `CallBack` method is called when crawler get html contents by request .*/ crawler.SetCallBack(callBackImpl)
+  crawler.SetCallBack(callBackImpl)

   // you can monitor how crawling is being done by call `SetLogging` and set `true`. crawler.SetLogging(true)

   // crawling!
   crawler.Crawl("http://spring-boot-reference.jp/")
 }